 From the Shopify admin, click Settings.

-Click on the invoice you want to view in the Invoices section.
+Click on the bill you want to view in the Bills section.

-If an invoice includes transaction fees, then the Details column will have a link to the associated orders.
+If a bill includes transaction fees, then the Transaction fees section will have links to the associated orders.
 Click to see the information.

-In the panel that opens, you can view the details of the transaction fee for every order covered by this invoice.
+In the panel that opens, you can view the details of the transaction fee for every order covered by this bill.

 Click an order to see the full details of a transaction.